Redundancy problem

 In international finance, the redundancy problem, also known as the n − 1 problem, is a problem of inequality of the number of policy instruments and the number of targets at the international level, suggested by Robert Mundell in Robert Mundell (1969).

 This problem does not occur at the one-country level.

 Suppose the number of countries in the world is n.
 Because this world is closed, one country's balance of payments surplus must be equal to another's deficit, and vice versa.
 Thus the sum of all countries' net payments positions must be zero.
 Therefore, if n − 1 countries out of n countries have determined their balances of payments, that of the nth country is determined automatically.
 This fact implies that, if all of the n countries have payments objectives, only n − 1 countries can achieve the payments objectives.
 In other words, all of the payments objectives can not be achieved simultaneously.

+Determination

 Similarly, if there are n currencies in the world, only n − 1 exchange rates can be "independent" because the exchange rate is a price of one money relative to another.
-Other rates which are not independent are calculated as cross rate.
+Other rates which are not independent are calculated as cross rates.